mikebryant/codeclimate-pylint/README.md

 2. Run `codeclimate engines:enable pylint`.
 This command both installs the engine and enables it in your `.codeclimate.yml` file.
 3. You're ready to analyze!
 Browse into your project's folder and run `codeclimate analyze`.

+### Configuration

+Like running pylint locally, you can configure it by including a `pylintrc` file in your repository.
+Consult the [pylint documentation](http://docs.pylint.org/run.html#command-line-options) for more details.

 ### Building

 In order to build the docker image, run